DCBO: 3 Small-Cap Stocks With Big Potential | StockNews.com

 JILL’s POWR Ratings reflect its solid prospects.
 The stock has an overall rating of A, which translates to a Strong Buy in our proprietary rating system.

-JILL has an A grade for Growth, Sentiment, and Quality.
-Within the A-rated Fashion & Luxury industry, it is ranked first out of 60 stocks.

-To see JILL’s additional ratings for Growth, Sentiment, and Quality, click here.
+JILL has an A grade for Quality and a B for Sentiment.
+Within the A-rated Fashion & Luxury industry, it is ranked #3 out of 60 stocks.
+To access JILL’s additional ratings for Growth, Value, Momentum, and Stability, click here.

 What To Do Next?